synergy2411/nov25-angular/refs/read_me.md

 ### shallow copy and deep copy

 - Shallow Copy: Original Object will change, if we change the cloned object
-- Deep Copy:Original Object does not change, if we change the cloned object
+- Deep Copy: Original Object does not change, if we change the cloned object

+## ES6+ Features

+- Arrow Function
+- Destructuring
+- Block Scope
+- Rest / Spread
+- Template Literals
+- Default Parameter

+## Async Behaviour

+- Promise

+## TypeScript